 - La Cave des Lys - a traditional vaulted cellar, serves snacks as well a wine and beer

 These are only guide times and travelling periods are likely to increase during peak periods.
-All four airports can be reached by a number of airlines, including Easyjet, BA, Swiss, Flybe and Jet2.com.
+All four airports can be reached by a number of airlines, including Easyjet, BA, Swiss and Jet2.com.

 Car Hire: For smaller groups, hiring a car is a cost-effective choice for bridging the gap from the airport to Courchevel.
-If you are arranging your car hire yourself from Geneva Airport, be sure to pick up your vehicle from the Swiss side of the airport so that you miss the motorway pass & reduce your travelling time.
+If you are arranging your car hire yourself from Geneva Airport, be sure to pick up your vehicle from the Swiss side of the airport as cars hired on that side have the motorway pass already in the car.
+Snow tyres are mandatory for all cars in Switzerland, unlike in France.
+Also be sure to pre-book snow chains.

 Bus: There are bus services from Geneva Airport to Courchevel, although it is advised to reserve your seats beforehand to avoid disappointment – particularly in the peak periods where booking is essential.
-For those looking to use the bus, we recommend visiting either Alpski-Bus or Altibus.
-To get from Chambery airport this company operates a shuttle service Mobisavoie
+For those looking to use the bus, we recommend visiting either Altibus. or Bens Bus

-You can travel directly via Eurostar or on the combined and cheaper Eurostar and TGV services directly from Paris.
-Rail services to our Courchevel resorts are excellent, as you can travel directly from the UK via the Eurostar and TGV services.
-You can then travel from Moutiers to our chalets by taxi, with taxi ranks available at the train station or if you have booked one of our catered chalets we provide the transfer free of charge.
+You can travel on the combined Eurostar from London and then the TGV service directly from Paris.
+You can then travel from Moutiers to our chalets by taxi, with taxi ranks available at the train station.